thespacecowboys45/blackjack-simulator/README.md

 ---- create "in memory" a list of all possible combinations to fill
 ---- in the matrix of player actions

+Concept:
+- game plays "differently" with different statistics in a "real world" environment
+   - test computer decision making against a real deck of cards

 TRACKING statistics (things I want to track)
 - # times hit on a total of 21 (or any other number/total) <- track for a "player mistake"